Brick-Labs/Renderer/README.md

 ## Setup
 1. Install Vulkan SDK from this [Website](https://vulkan.lunarg.com).
 2. Add this repo as submodule to the project `git submodule add https://github.com/Brick-Labs/Renderer.git` and clone submodules recursively `git submodule update --init --recursive`

+## Usage
+This section describes how this library can be integrated into other projects and used.